 Students who officially withdraw from the university will receive a WU grade in all of their classes (see "Grades" below).
-Students who receive WU grades may re-enroll in the next regular semester or summer term without making application for readmission, but cannot enroll in the same semester for an 8-week term.
+Students who receive WU grades may re-enroll in the next regular semester or summer term without applying for readmission and cannot enroll in the same semester for an 8-week term.
 Students who seek to withdraw from the university within the deadline but have earned grades in the previous 8-week session will retain those grades.
 The student will be assigned a WU for the remaining courses.